Omicron166/Email-Bomber/README.md

 ### Which email services are supported?

-- Gmail is the only supported officialy, but playing with smtp custom servers you can configure other email servicces.
+- Gmail is the only supported officialy, but playing with smtp custom servers you can configure other email services.

 ### Can it be used anonymously?